 The price of roundtrip flights to Europe will vary depending on when you’d like to visit (high vs. low season), the airline you take, and where you fly (to/from).
 For this article, I’ve analyzed the mean price of roundtrip tickets throughout the year for destinations with regular flight routes to and from the US.
 By taking an average throughout the year, I’ve filtered out the variability in seasonal flight prices.
+Here’s more on how to discover the cheapest flights to Europe:

 Other considerations when finding cheap places to fly into Europe